Wissididom/TwitchLiveDownloader/README.md

+# This Repository is Archived

+This Repository still uses the Kraken API (apart from GraphQL), so it won't work anymore.
+You can try to use the [new version](https://github.com/Wissididom/TwitchDownloader) written in NodeJS instead.

 # Welcome to TwitchLiveDownloader!

 This Tool is for downloading VODs and livestreams from https://www.twitch.tv/.
 Commandlinesyntax following below:

 # Modes
 ## GUI-Mode